 Tax Implications of crowdfunding

 Companies do not pay Capital Gains Tax on equity raised.
 This means all money raised can go into your business.

-Investors can qualify for Employment Investment Incentive (EII) This is a tax break of 40% on money they invest.
-This means if an investor invests €1000 into a business, they only pay €600 while getting €1000 worth of shares.
-Spark recommends having an accountant verify whether you are eligible for this tax break.
+Investors can qualify for Employment Investment Incentive (EII).
+This is a tax break of 40% on the money they invest.
+This means if investors invest €1000 into a business, they only pay €600 while getting €1000 worth of shares.
+Spark recommends having an accountant verify your eligibility for this tax break.

 Mistakes to avoid when pursuing equity crowdfunding

 - Not doing enough research.
 You should know everything about your company and be able to answer questions from potential investors